ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

      }
    };

-put anywhere where `MyClass` is known, e.g., in a pertinent `.param` file or directly below the declaration of `MyClass` itself.
+put anywhere in the code where `MyClass` is known, e.g., in a pertinent `.param` file or directly below the declaration of `MyClass` itself.

 The `json` object returned from `description()` is related to the final output via a `merge_patch`_ operation but we do not guarantee any particular order in which these are merged.
 So it is effectively the responsibility of the programmer to make sure that no metadata entries overwrite each other.

-These external classes might run into access restrictions when attempting to dump `private` or `protected` members.
+These external classes might run into access restrictions when attempting to dump `private`_ or `protected`_ members.
 These can be circumvented in three ways:

 1. If `MyClass` already implements a `.metadata()` method, it might already provide the necessary information through